AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 call chain to procedure :ada:`Main`.
 Normal execution in :ada:`Main` would likewise be abandoned in search of a handler.
 But :ada:`Main` does not have any handlers so :ada:`Main` would have completed abnormally, immediately, without printing its closing message.
-You can try that situation by removing the exception handling section in :ada:`Some_Process` (lines 8 through 11) and re-running the code.

-This semantic model is the same as with many other programming languages, in which the execution of a frame's sequence of statements is unavoidably abandoned when an exception is raised.
+This semantic model is the same as with many other programming languages, in which the execution of a frame's sequence of statements is unavoidably abandoned when an exception becomes active.
 The model is a direct reaction to the use of status codes returned from functions as in C, where it is all too easy to forget (intentionally or otherwise) to check the status values returned.
 With the exception model errors cannot